realtechsupport/vertical-public-space/README.md

 Sentinel2_bandoperations.ipynb
     calculates several important band operations, including NDVI, NDWI, FDI, BSI and NBR, and produces images from those calculations.

-Sentinel_helper.py
+Sentinel2_detectchange.ipynb
+    calculates differences between select band operation images; visualizes the differences and overlays them on a true color image.

+Sentinel2_helper.py
-    contains all the definitions of the custom designed routines called in the Jupyter notebooks.
+    contains all the definitions of the custom designed routines used in the Jupyter notebooks.
 ```
 Installation instructions are included in the Jupyter notebooks.